city41/mario-review/README.md

 ###Known issues

 * For phones and tablets, animated gifs are used instead of videos.
 They total up to more than 80 megs of gifs, so can bog down phones, even crash mobile browsers.
-If the review goes into gif modef, a warning dialog pops up first.
+If the review goes into gif mode, a warning dialog pops up first.
   * You can force gif mode with `index.html?forceGifs`
 * Should probably CSS sprite all the images
 * Some people have reported issues with the videos on certain browser/os combos